-The rising tide had somehow undone the loose way in which we had tied up and was carrying the boat, motor still idling, out to sea through the opening in the square pier.
+The rising tide had somehow undone the loose way in which we had tied up and was carrying the boat, motor still idling, out to sea through the opening in the pier.

 Quickly I stripped off all my clothes and dived in.